Booth notebook

 Why it fits

-Genesis opens with architectural precision, honors the request line, and sets a clear arc.
-The sequence moves from 1960s jazz to 1990s rock to 1970s soul, maintaining emotional pressure while evolving the color.
-Marvin Gaye’s 'You' lands the set with warmth and weight.
 Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
-It leaves Genesis by Wayne Shorter off The All Seeing Eye (1966) a clean lane instead of boxing the handoff in.
+It leaves Something by The Beatles off Abbey Road (1969) a clean lane instead of boxing the handoff in.

 Track context